inBeat/inbeat-website/content/top-influencers/tiktok/yoga/_index.md

 ---
-title: Top 10 Yoga TikTok Influencers In 2023
+title: Top 10 Yoga TikTok Influencers In 2024
 description: >-
-  Find top yoga TikTok influencers in 2023.
+  Find top yoga TikTok influencers in 2024.
 Most popular hashtags: #fyp #yoga #foryoupage #tiktok.
 platform: TikTok
 hits: 1484
-text_top: Discover the best TikTok profiles on inBeat.
+text_top: Identify the most popular TikTok influencers on inBeat.
-text_bottom: inBeat has 1484 TikTok influencers like this for you to contact.
+text_bottom: inBeat has 1484 TikTok influencers like this for you to collaborate.
 profiles:
   - username: "beatsbywaynetaylor"
     fullname: >-